 Photoshop seems to be the cheaper option, especially if you consider that there are no limitations in terms of features and functions.
 But again, Canva has a free plan which Photoshop doesn't have.
 Therefore, this round will be a draw.

 It's a 3:2 points decision for Photoshop.
 Very close!

-Canva scored very high on ease-of-use and producing decent looking graphics very quickly.
-But then again, you risk your designs looking like a million others risking a bad reputation for your brand.
+Canva scored very high on ease-of-use and produced decent looking graphics very quickly.
+But then again, you risk your designs looking like a million others, risking a bad reputation for your brand.